Roku buys library of the short-lived streaming service Quibi

 Roku created its business solely as a hub for other streaming services, but has recently begun piling up content for its free Roku Channel.

-With the acquisition, Roku will acquire staccato-style programming with some very big names attached.
+With the acquisition, Roku will acquire 75 staccato-style programming with some very big names attached.
 Idris Elba, Kevin Hart, Liam Hemsworth, Anna Kendrick, Nicole Richie, Chrissy Teigen and Lena Waithe have all been in Quibi shows.
-It will also air more than 12 shows that never aired on Quibi before it was shuttered.
+That includes more than 12 shows that never aired on Quibi before it was shuttered.
+The shows target the 18-35 demographic, an attractive segment for advertisers.

+Roku spokesperson Dallas Lawrence said the short format will work well for the ad-supported Roku Channel because there are “natural commercial breaks built into the programming.”

+The Quibi content, created for mobile viewing, can still be viewed on phones via Roku’s mobile app.

 Financial terms were undisclosed Friday.